Itinerary Map

 Day 10 - Wednesday 2 April 2025

-Today, you will travel to Kanazawa by coach, with a stopover in Gokayama to participate in “washi” (Japanese paper) making.
-The region of Gokayama is arguable the most famous in Japan for its washi.
+Today, we will travel to Kanazawa by coach, with a stopover in Gokayama to participate in “washi” (Japanese paper) making.
+The region of Gokayama is arguably the most famous in Japan for its washi.

-Lunch is included at a local restaurant, before arriving in Kanazawa at midday.
+Lunch is included at a local restaurant, before arriving in Kanazawa.

-Kanazawa is a city famous for Kenrokuen Garden, samurai heritage, a healthy appreciation of art, and cultural goods production, some of which you will have the opportunity to experience.
+Kanazawa is a city famous for the Kenrokuen Garden, samurai heritage, a healthy appreciation of art, and cultural goods production, some of which we will have the opportunity to experience.
 We’re heading first to the 21st Century Museum of Contemporary Art, before checking into our hotel in the afternoon.

 The rest of the day is free at leisure in Kanazawa.